nedzof/gitdata/readme.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Genius System is a decentralized protocol and high-performance overlay network designed to bring verifiable trust to the AI data supply chain.
+Gitdata is a decentralized protocol and high-performance overlay network designed to bring verifiable trust to the AI data supply chain.
 It provides a standardized, cryptographically secure method for establishing, resolving, and monetizing data lineage, ensuring that AI models are trained on data with proven provenance.

 ## The Problem

 The AI economy runs on data, but the origin, integrity, and history of that data are often a black box.
 This lack of verifiable lineage introduces significant risks, including model bias, unreliable outputs, and a general lack of trust.
-Genius System solves this by creating an open, immutable, and performant trust layer for data.
+Gitdatasolves this by creating an open, immutable, and performant trust layer for data.

 ## Core Concepts